Fannon/mobo/examples/init/mobo_template/README.md

 # mobo Templates
-* Read this file online at GitHub: [form/README.md](https://github.com/Fannon/mobo/blob/master/examples/init/mobo_template/README.md)
+> Read the latest version [online at GitHub](https://github.com/Fannon/mobo/blob/master/examples/init/mobo_template/README.md).

 ## Description
 This directory contains [Handlebars.js](http://handlebarsjs.com/) templates.
 They are used by mobo to generate the final wikitext pages.
 For more doc-umentation how they work, please refer to the Handlebars.js website.